U.S. Route 30 in Pennsylvania: Lancaster to New Jersey

 Past the interchange with the eastern terminus of PA 462, US 30 heads east-southeast along Lincoln Highway, a five-lane road with a center left-turn lane, passing through Greenland.
 The route heads into the Pennsylvania Dutch Country of eastern Lancaster County and is lined with many Amish tourist attractions.
 The road crosses Mill Creek and heads north of the Tanger Outlets Lancaster outlet mall and south of the Dutch Wonderland amusement park.
 US 30 passes south of the Willow Hill Covered Bridge and American Music Theatre and runs between two shopping centers before it reaches an intersection with PA 896.
 Past this intersection, the route narrows to a three-lane road with a center left-turn lane and heads through agricultural areas with some development, passing through Soudersburg.
 US 30 crosses the Pequea Creek and runs through Paradise before it comes to a bridge over Amtrak's Keystone Corridor railroad line.
 From here, the route continues east-southeast a short distance to the north of the Amtrak line.
 The road closely parallels the railroad tracks as it heads through Kinzers.
-The Amtrak line diverges to the south east of here.
+The Amtrak line diverges to the southeast of here.
 The route splits into a one-way pair, with two lanes in each direction, as it reaches Gap and comes to an intersection with the eastern terminus of PA 772.
 US 30 continues along the one-way pair, with both directions rejoining at a junction with the northern terminus of PA 41.
 Past the PA 41 junction, the route is a four-lane divided highway that soon turns into a three-lane road with a center left-turn lane, intersecting the southern terminus of PA 897.
-The road leaves Gap and turns into a three-lane road two eastbound lanes and one westbound lane as it ascends a hill.
+The road leaves Gap and becomes a three-lane road, with two eastbound lanes and one westbound lane, as it ascends a hill.
 Farther east, the route becomes three lanes with a center left-turn lane.